AnshulKanwar/trading-bot/README.md

 # Using

-Get you [Binance](https://www.binance.com/en/binance-api) API key and API secret and put them in the `.env` file.
+Get your [Binance](https://www.binance.com/en/binance-api) API key and API secret and put them in the `.env` file.

 ```
 API_KEY="your_api_key"